Department of Defense (DoD) Technology Transfer, Transition and Commercial Partnerships

 h.
 Individual inventors

-3. As a result of the effort/initiative, the T2 activity must have brought, or will bring, significant tangible benefits to:
+3. As a result of the effort/initiative, the T3 activity has or will bring significant tangible benefits to:

 a.
 The originating laboratory or Component